top of page

 The Impact of Resume Review AI Screening on Your Job Search

 Some of you may have noticed the terms candidate relevancy or candidate match creeping into ATS application processes.
 Specifically, the ADP ATS has introduced the Artificial Intelligence (AI) based calculation of a Candidate Relevancy Score and applicants need to opt in or out of the process.
 The Workday ATS and others have similar improvements planned.
-Should you allow AI-powered scoring of your resume or is better to opt out?
+Should you allow AI-powered scoring of your resume or opt-out?
 Let's break it down.

 What is Candidate Matching?